 To answer the question – yes, you can still change things, even if you have already pushed the commit and made it public.
 The way to go about this is to issue a

 git revert command.
-It is actually one of the most common Git commands, and is used on a daily basis by many developers out there.
+It is one of the most common Git commands and is used daily by many developers out there.

 What the command will do is it will act as a “patch” to the commit that you specify needs to be changed.
 This way, even if you’ve missed something before deploying the commit to the live version, you may still alter and fix things afterward.

 This might prove as one of the more difficult Git interview questions to answer since not a lot of people look into it.
 As a term, cherry-picking is all that commonly used between developers (at least when compared to other basic terms as “branch” or “commit”).